MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 - The Windows 365 service.
 - The Cloud PC.

->[!NOTE]
->Single sign-on (defined as a single authentication prompt that can satisfy both the Windows 365 service authentication and Cloud PC authentication) is not supported at this time.
+Windows 365 offers single sign-on (defined as a single authentication prompt that can satisfy both the Windows 365 service authentication and Cloud PC authentication) as part of the service.
+See [single sign-on](#single-sign-on-sso) for more information.

 >[!IMPORTANT]
 >In order for authentication to work properly, the user's local machine must also be able to access the URLs in the [Remote Desktop clients](/azure/virtual-desktop/safe-url-list#remote-desktop-clients) section of the [Azure Virtual Desktop required URL list](/azure/virtual-desktop/safe-url-list).